calgarysoftwarecrafters/coderetreatConstraints/ToughestConstraint.md

 So, you're _really_ up for a challenge, eh?

 ### Description
 This constraint comes from [this blog article by Adrian Bolboaca](https://blog.adrianbolboaca.ro/2014/11/coderetreat-toughest-constraint/).
-This Constraint mixes the Hexagonal board constraint with wormholes, a dynamic space structure, and a flexible definition of time.
+It mixes the Hexagonal board constraint with wormholes, a dynamic space structure, and a flexible definition of time.
 Still want to give it a go?
 Read on.

 #### 1. Start with an orthogonal board
 Conway's normal rules apply here.

 #### 2. Add Wormholes
 A wormhole is a vertical band of cells that sends cells from one place to another on an orthogonal board.